How we respond to and recover from emergencies

 • The Department of Health may issue a precautionary water boil alert.
 We’ll share this information through alerts on this website and Facebook .
 You will also find this information on SecureNT .

-• Stay away from pooling water as there may be a risk of overflows from sewer pump stations until further restoration of power is complete.
+• Stay away from pooling water as there may be a risk of overflows from sewer pump stations.

-• Please report all damage, leaks and dislodged sewer access covers as soon as possible by calling us on 1800 245 090 or filling out the online fault reporting form.
+• Please report all damage, leaks and dislodged sewer access covers as soon as possible by calling 1800 245 090 or use our online fault reporting form.

 Who we work with

-SecureNT is the central Northern Territory Government website where you will find information for emergency preparation, response and recovery.
-You will be able to find up-to-date information, alerts and warnings from a range of emergency services and emergency management agencies, including Power and Water.
+SecureNT a Northern Territory Government website where you will find information about emergency preparation, response and recovery.
+There you can find up-to-date information, alerts and warnings from a range of emergency services and emergency management agencies, including us.

 More ways to connect with Power and Water